EcoDynIZW/d6/README.md

 <br>

-## Corporate ggplot2 Theme
+## Corporate ggplot2 Theme {#corporate-ggplot2-theme}

-The package provides a ggplot2 theme with sensible defautls and additional utilities to simplify the process of creating a good-looking, clean look.
+The package provides a ggplot2 theme with sensible defaults and additional utilities to simplify the process of creating a good-looking, clean look.
-Furthermore, we aim to have a consistent look across all our figures shown in manuscripts, presentations, and on posters.
+Furthermore, we aim to have a consistent look across all our figures shown in manuscripts, presentations, and posters.

 The theme can be added to a ggplot object as usual: